ValokAsura/WindowerAddons/CrystalTrader/readme.md

 	exampleOnly = true

 This will cause the addon to print the commands that will be issued to the windower console.
-When you are ready to allow the addon to enter commands for you, change the 'true' back to 'false' and visit an Ephemeral Moogle.
+When you are ready to allow the addon to enter commands for you, change the 'true' back to 'false' and visit an Ephemeral Moogle or Shami.

 Installation